ssp4all/csc-510-hw-02/InstructionsOnHowToTest.md

 At last, we ask them if they felt the code was difficult to understand because of the way the author wrote it.
 This question will also have an open-ended follow-up, asking them to give some suggestions on how to improve our methods of testing and coding.

+>NOTE: The google forms will only allow you to access it if you're logged in with NCSU ID.